 Simply put, digital assets are content in different formats that provide value to the owner and can be stored digitally.
-Examples are Audio files, video files, PDFs, Spreadsheets, Presentation slides, Images, HTML and CSS files, etc.
+Examples are Audio files, video files, various forms of digital media, PDFs, Spreadsheets, Presentation slides, Images, HTML and CSS files, etc.

 Why are they stored via cloud services?

 Businesses store digital assets on cloud services because of the following:

 - To make them readily available when needed.

 - Save cost involved in storing assets using the traditional method.

 - To ensure that team members can meet online, share and work on content of any kind.

 - Reduce the carbon footprint that businesses give off.

 - Compete effectively with other large businesses that are technology-driven.